-Your 2024 Money Horoscope Is Here & You Need To Re-Envision
+Your 2024 Money Horoscope Is Here & You Need To Re-envision

 Libra Sun & Rising:

 Libra, as the year begins, Mars’ entrance into Capricorn squares off (creates astrological friction) with your Libra nature, and this propels you to make significant changes to the way you view, talk about, and handle money.
-Chances are you were a bit too lax about it during the first three years of this decade, and now that the South Node is in your sign until 2025, you’re reflecting on the importance for both parents and child-free individuals to cultivate a legacy and generational wealth.
+Chances are you were a bit too lax about it during the first three years of this decade, and now that the South Node is in your sign until 2025, you’re reflecting on the importance of cultivating a legacy and generational wealth — even if you don’t have children.

-The lunar eclipse in your sign on March 25, followed by the solar eclipse in Aries on April 8, is likely to have you completely re-evaluating your values.
-An event may occur that makes you realize the importance of building and securing a nest egg and emergency fund, if you don’t yet have one.
-Consider this eye-opening experience a catalyst to your financial prosperity, which you’re likely to feel truly kicks off during the total solar eclipse in your sign on October 2.
+The lunar eclipse in your sign on 25th March, followed by the solar eclipse in Aries on 8th April, is likely to have you completely re-evaluating your values.
+An event may occur that makes you realise the importance of building and securing a nest egg and emergency fund, if you don’t yet have one.
+Consider this eye-opening experience a catalyst to your financial prosperity, which you’re likely to feel truly kicks off during the total solar eclipse in your sign on 2nd October.
 Your ability to release limiting beliefs that were holding you back from going after the financial and professional opportunities you deserve will skyrocket during this eclipse, and the way you value yourself will also increase significantly.

 AdvertisementADVERTISEMENT

-The fourth quarter of the year will be relatively smooth, up until December 6 when Mars begins its retrograde in Leo, activating your social and tech sector.
-This would be an ideal time to pay attention to where your money is going in terms of donations and investments, and re-strategize if necessary.
+The fourth quarter of the year will be relatively smooth, up until 6th December when Mars begins its retrograde in Leo, activating your social and tech sector.
+This would be an ideal time to pay attention to where your money is going in terms of donations and investments, and re-strategise if necessary.

 Scorpio Sun & Rising: